-Laboratory Success Shows Higher-Power Engines Await Controlled Fusion by Raymond M. Nolan
+Laboratory Success Shows Higher-Power Engines Await Controlled Fusion by Raymond M. Nolan two pounds.

-Plasma jets are now being operated in the laboratory at thrusts of up to two pounds.
+Plasma jets are now being operated in the laboratory at thrusts of up to can be explored.

 This is the report from Plasmadyne Corporation of Santa Ana, Calif.
 A spokesman for Plasmadyne said that thrusts of this magnitude could be used for attitude control of satellites or space vehicles with not much more provision for power than is now planned for TV scanning satellites.